cinnabar777/Keyboard-Layouts/README.md

 | **7** | ClearFlow | 7.61 | 5.47 | 156 | 1.45 | 57.2 | Alternative design |
 | **8** | QWERTY | 8.05 | 7.82 | 247 | 3.15 | 40.0 | Baseline |

-Note: I'm including this comparison so people can see the metrics between the Ultra, Pro, and R3-OPT are very close.
+Note: I'm including these comparisons so people can see the metrics between the Ultra, Pro, and R3-OPT are very close.

 ### GEMINI OPTIMIZATION